 Throw some skater socks under these chunky, outdoorsy, touch-strap calf-leather men's sandals from Timberland and you're suddenly a Dimes Square influencer.
 (For women's Timbs, the Croc Malibus, with their cushioned foam bed and high-traction soles, are positively *chef's kiss*.)

-Pair them with Walter Van Beirendonck's eye-catching snake-motif socks, which have a message about war being bad, or human rights, or something.
-Yeah, man!
+Pair them with Walter Van Beirendonck's eye-catching socks, which have a little knit naked dude on the ol’ Achilles.

 If you're looking for a more subtle hippie energy, ya can't go wrong with tie dye.
 It's a neutral now.